CB Canarias

-Club Cantera Base 1939 Canarias S.A.D., commonly known as CB Canarias and known as La Laguna Tenerife for sponsorship reasons, is a professional basketball team that is based in La Laguna, Tenerife, Spain.
-Domestically, the team plays in the top-level league in Spain, the Liga ACB and in European-wide competitions, the team plays in FIBA's Champions League (BCL).
+Club Cantera Base 1939 Canarias S.A.D., commonly known as CB Canarias, also known as La Laguna Tenerife for sponsorship reasons, is a professional basketball team based in La Laguna, Tenerife, Spain.
+Domestically, the team plays in the top-level league in Spain, the Liga ACB and in European-wide competitions, the team plays in the EuroCup.
 Their home arena is the Santiago Martín.

 Canarias became a prominent club on the domestic scene during the 2010s, after securing promotion to the Liga ACB in 2014.
 Under the FIBA system, Canarias won two BCL championships (in 2017 and 2023) as well as three Intercontinental Cups (2017, 2020, 2023).

 History

 The team was founded in 1994, after the old CB Canarias club, that huge financial problems at that time, merged with other teams of the Spanish island of Tenerife, to create the new Tenerife Canarias club, which only played two seasons in the Liga EBA competition, at the time when that league was the second tier level of Spanish club basketball.

 People who were in disagreement with that merger then created the new CB 1939 Canarias club, which inherited the colors and the logo of the club.
 In 2012, Iberostar Canarias was promoted to Spain's top-tier level Liga ACB competition, after the team won the championship of the LEB Oro.
 However, the club couldn't actually promote, due to the club's inability to fulfill the requirements needed to join the league that are requested by the league's organizer, the ACB.
 One month later, on 20 July 2012, CB 1939 Canarias finally achieved the league promotion, after Lucentum Alicante's vacated place in the league was granted to CB 1939 Canarias.

 Alejandro Martínez, became the team's head coach in 2003, and he managed to lead the team to multiple league promotions, going up from the LEB Plata (Spanish third tier), to the top-tier level Liga ACB.
 He resigned from the team's head coaching position in 2015.